klustria/helidon-mp-ocivault-unittest/Practices.md

        import javax.ws.rs.client.Entity;
        import javax.ws.rs.core.Response;
        ```
-    7. Run the test by doing either of the following:
-        1. Right-click on `CdiBeanFakeTest` found on the `Project` tool window and choose `Run 'CdiBeanFakeTest'` from the drop-down menu.
-        2. Click on the right pointing green arrow head on the left side of the `class CdiBeanFakeTest` declaration and choose `Run 'CdiBeanFakeTest'`
+    7. Validate the test by clicking on the green arrow head on the left side of the `testCreateSecret()` method declaration and choose `Run 'testCreateSecret()'`.
+Expect the test result to be successful.
-    8. The test will begin execution and test result, particularly that of `testCreateSecret()` should show that it has completed successfully.
 11. Next, add an inner class that simulates a `SecretsClient` performing a `getSecretBundleByName()` call:
     1. Add a new static class called `FakeSecretsBean` that implements `Secrets` interface as an internal class in `CdiBeanFakeTest` and place it right after `FakeVaultsBean` inner class.
        ```java